Testosterone Blood Test – Complete, Clear & Patient-Friendly Guide

 Symptoms of High Testosterone Levels

-High testosterone can create noticeable physical and emotional changes.
+Higher testosterone levels can influence physical appearance and emotional state.

 In Men